 Window screens are essential for keeping your home safe from bugs and debris.
 But when they get damaged, it can be a hassle to repair them.
 Fortunately, you can patch small holes and breaks in the window screen mesh with the right tools and a few easy steps.
 You can find screen repair kits at most home improvement stores, which usually include the screen roll, the screen slot, and a slot roller.

 If the hole is smaller than half a dollar, you can patch it with the kit.
-Start by centering the patch over the hole, apply a drop of glue around the hole and spread the glue across the patch and window screen with a flat wooden stick.
-This will release the material from the screen, so you can place the new screen and cut it as needed, he says.
-If you have an aluminum screen with a small hole, buy a patch kit at the hardware store or home center.
-Ken Fisk, director of technical services at Window Genie, a Neighborly company, points out that complete repairs require some common materials.
+Start by centering the patch over the hole and applying a drop of glue around it.
+Then spread the glue across the patch and window screen with a flat wooden stick.
+If you have an aluminum screen with a small hole, you can buy a patch kit at the hardware store or home center.

-From new fiberglass filtered from the roll at the hardware store or home center or request some small cuts.
-Screens allow you to enjoy the outdoors more and, at the same time, prevent not-so-good items from entering your home; they prevent everything from bugs to debris from flying through an open window.
-To keep the piece in place, use low-adhesion painter's tape, which should hold the screen together while it dries; cut a piece of tape larger than the patch, apply it gently and leave it until the screen is dry.
+You'll need to cut some new fiberglass from the roll at the hardware store or home center or request some small cuts.
+To keep the piece in place, use low-adhesion painter's tape, which should hold the screen together while it dries.
+Cut a piece of tape larger than the patch, apply it gently, and leave it until the screen is dry.
 If the hole is larger than half a dollar, it's best to replace the entire screen.
 You can find replacement screens at most home improvement stores.

 When installing a new screen, make sure to measure twice and cut once to ensure that it fits properly.